dotnet/aspnetcore/src/Microsoft.AspNetCore.NodeServices/README.md

 As you can see, the exported JavaScript function will receive the arguments you pass from .NET (as long as they are JSON-serializable), along with a Node-style callback you can use to send back a result or error when you are ready.

-When the `Invoke<T>` method receives the result back from Node, the result will be JSON-deserialized to whatever generic type you specified when calling `Invoke<T>` (e.g., above, that type is `int`).
-If `Invoke<T>` receives an error from your Node code, it will throw an exception describing that error.
+When the `InvokeAsync<T>` method receives the result back from Node, the result will be JSON-deserialized to whatever generic type you specified when calling `InvokeAsync<T>` (e.g., above, that type is `int`).
+If `InvokeAsync<T>` receives an error from your Node code, it will throw an exception describing that error.

 If you want to put `addNumber.js` inside a subfolder rather than the root of your app, then also amend the path in the `_nodeServices.Invoke` call to match that path.